Hafez: Legends

 for their Indian mole I will give Samarkand and Bukhara.

-Samarkand was Tamerlane's capital and Bokhara was the kingdom's finest city.
+Samarkand was Timur's capital and Bukhara was the kingdom's finest city.
 "With the blows of my lustrous sword", Timur complained, "I have subjugated most of the habitable globe... to embellish Samarkand and Bokhara, the seats of my government; and you would sell them for the black mole of some girl in Shiraz!"

 Hafez, the tale goes, bowed deeply and replied, "Alas, O Prince, it is this prodigality which is the cause of the misery in which you find me".
 So surprised and pleased was Timur with this response that he dismissed Hafez with handsome gifts.

 Influence

 Intellectual and artistic legacy

 Hafez was acclaimed throughout the Islamic world during his lifetime, with other Persian poets imitating his work, and offers of patronage from Baghdad to India.

+European scholars began to translate Hafez's work from the 17th Century.
+The earliest translation of Hafez's poetic compositions is by Francois de Mesgnien Meninski who was the first court interpreter for the government of the Ottoman Empire, or Ottoman Porte.
+Thomas Hyde, Laudian Professor of Arabic at the University of Oxford translated Hafez's work into Latin in around 1690, according to Gulfishan Khan.
+Hyde taught himself Persian and translated the work with the assistance of a Turkish commentary.